OfficialKunalGandhi/ios_callkit/README.md

 # ios_callkit

-One-to-one video call using CallKit and PushKit with flutter iOS app.
+One-to-one video/Audio call using CallKit and PushKit with flutter iOS app.

 ## Motivation